 - Preferred stock may be callable at the option of the corporation.

 Preferred stock is often known as a hybrid security since it generally combines the features of both equity and debt.
-From stockholders point of view, the negative aspect of preferred stock is that it does not have the voting power.
+From stockholders point of view, the negative aspect of this class of stock is that it does not possess the voting power.
 It means, the preferred stockholders are not entitled to vote for the election of directors and other important matters of the corporation.

-The different features of common stock and preferred stock discussed above appeal to different classes of investors.
+The distinct features attached with common stock and preferred stock discussed above appeal to different classes of investors.
 Thus, rather than relying only on common stock, many corporations prefer to issue both types of stock to attract as many investors as possible.

 Both common and preferred stock are reported in the stockholders’ equity section of the balance sheet.
 The proper presentation is shown below:

 Reporting mandatorily redeemable preferred stock

 Special characteristics of preferred stock can affect its reporting in the balance sheet.
 For example, both International Financial Reporting Standards (IFRSs) and US-GAAP now require companies to report their mandatorily redeemable preferred stock as liability rather than equity.